 While we are on the topic of language, Mangalore is a place where a wide variety of languages are spoken and understood by the locals – Hindi, English, Malayalam, Kannada, Tulu, Beary, Konkani, and lately languages like C#, Java as well thanks to major IT companies setting up shop here).

 Pilikula is an eco-education and tourism development project promoted by the District Administration of Dakshina Kannada.
-Visiting this place is one of the top things to do in Mangalore.
+Visiting this place is one of the fun things to do in Mangalore.

 Oh, you must now be tired and famished after all that boating, walking and excitement?

-Update: There are now numerous options avaiable in Mangalore now for amazing sea food.
+Update: There are now numerous options available in Mangalore now for amazing seafood.
 Narayana’s, Giri Manja’s, Machali, CKK (A unit of Maharaja’s restaurant) are a few very popular ones.
 Some of the other great restaurants include Royal Treat, Pallkhi, Gajalee, Ocean Pearl, Food land, and Kudla.

 What would I recommend for lunch?
-For starters, try the following: silverfish rava fry, crab masala fry, chicken ghee roast.
+For starters, try the following: silverfish Rava fry, crab masala fry, chicken ghee roast.
 You will not be disappointed.
-And yeah, I am biased to non-vegetarians – sorry veggie folk – I don’t order too much of vegetarian, so I don’t want to misguide you with dishes I have never tried.
+And yeah, I am biased toward non-vegetarians – sorry veggie folk – I don’t order too much vegetarian food, so I don’t want to misguide you with dishes I have never tried.

 Now, don’t order any desserts.
 We can have giant, nominally priced icecreams from Ideals or Pabbas.
 If you come to Mangalore, do not – I repeat – do not go back without eating icecreams from Ideals or Pabbas.
 Nowhere in the world will you get such huge, tasty ice creams at such low prices.